 The Deep cycle battery, Lead-Acid battery and Flow batteries are examples of rechargeable batteries.

-For solar power set up, some particular and specific rechargeable batteries are best used.
+If you are looking for solar power set up, there are some specific type of rechargeable batteries are used such as these.

 Types of batteries required for solar lights

 If you are a person like me, who care about saving our planet by using things that are Eco-friendly such as solar powered lights.